All About “Fizzing”

 Fizzing should occur as soon as you notice the signs that a bass is having these difficulties.
 If you are fishing in deep water, you should be aware that this situation may occur.
 Check your live well as frequently as you change rods or lures.

-The tool for fizzing can be purchased from: BASS Pro-Fizz FZ-1 Part # 3100-A
+The tool for fizzing can be purchased from: Barb Elliott’s Fizz Kit: https://www.barbsbestfizzkit.com/

 If you don’t think twice about setting a barbed hook and later yanking it out, then please learn how and when to fizz a fish in trouble.
 It’ll help them live to maybe see you again.